Sandy4321/Supervised_LDA/Readme.md

 ## Supervised Latent Dirichlet Allocation

-*Aim* :
+### Aim

 To use topics derived from latent dirichlet allocation to understand if a review is talking about a Movie or a Book.

-*Running Instructions*:
+### Running Instructions

  run *test.py* in the terminal.

 You will be prompted to enter 0/1 based on whether your input is text or a file.
 If you choose

-0 : you are then prmpted to enter text into the terminal
+- `0`: you are then prmpted to enter text into the terminal

-1: you are promted to enter the address of the test csv file, which has a column of reviews and another of labels.
+-  `1`: you are promted to enter the address of the test csv file, which has a column of reviews and another of labels.

 If you'd like to run the model on a new test dataset, you can create a new random test_set:

-run *read_json.py path_to_json_files number_of_lines outout_filename* in the terminal.
+ run `read_json.py path_to_json_files number_of_lines outout_filename` in the terminal.

  The program will randomly sample *number_of_lines*/2 from each of Movies and Books file, to give you a new populated text dataset.

-*Datasets* :
+### Dataset

  We used the dataset from this [link](http://jmcauley.ucsd.edu/data/amazon/links.html), which contains product reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
 We only needed the reviews for Books and Movies_TV datasets to be able to create a model that can learn to differentiate between documents talking about one or the other topic.

+### Scripts

 *read_json.py* :

 This script takes the top K samples from both Books and Movies json files and extracts the reviews along with their label as a dataframe.
 We use this script to create the training dataset of 20k reviews (10 k for each label) and the testing dataset of 10 k reviews ( 5k for each label)

 *train.py* :

 The train.py file first develops features from the review text and then uses Latent Dirichlet Allocation to extract topics from the Bags of words matrix.
 The topics are then used as features to train the model.
 We test several models, including Logistic Regression, Random Forests, Gradient Boost and Adaboost.

 *test.py* :

 This file takes as input either text written in the terminal or a test file, and outputs the class of the texts.
 In case of text written in the terminal, it prints out the predicted class, while in case of a text file, it outputs the predictive accuracy of the model and a confusion matrix of the results.

-*text preprocessing*
+### Methodology

 We have made use of tokenizing, punctuation and stop word removal followed by stemming of words to their roots, followed by converting the document to a bag of words and then applying latent dirichlet model from the [gensim](https://radimrehurek.com/gensim/index.html) package that specializes in topic modelling.